mizoe/tkinter_splash/README.md

 # overview

-Opens splash window with Python3 Tkinter.
+Opens splash window for Python3 Tkinter, with progressbar.

 Please see the gif animation below.